Jiya Shankar: Career

 She was recently seen starring as Nisha Katkar in Ved alongside Ritesh Deshmukh and Genelia Deshmukh.
-As of January 2023, the romantic thriller drama movie had had collected ₹75 crore at the box office.
+As of January 2023, the romantic thriller drama movie had collected ₹75 crore at the box office.
 She received recognition for her moving acting skills, and being a fresh face in the Marathi film industry.
+In June 2023, Shankar has participated in the game reality show Bigg Boss OTT 2 and finished at 6th position.